AlirezaFalaki/aruco_tracker/README.md

 # aruco_tracker
 hello guys
-in this repository we work on aruco tracking aruco is a such type of marker that have an special mudule in opencv
+in this repository we work on aruco tracking \n aruco is a such type of marker that have an special mudule in opencv